1. The Exam Format

 Long FRQ (~50% of FRQ score)

-Usually 5–7 parts spanning multiple units.
-Typically asks you to draw a graph, identify price/quantity, shade profit or loss, and explain what happens in the long run.
-Almost always involves a firm-level AND market-level graph.
+Usually 5โ7 parts spanning multiple sub-topics.
+Typically asks you to draw a graph, identify equilibrium price/quantity, shade profit or loss, and explain what happens in the long run.
+Almost always involves a firm-level AND market-level graph drawn side-by-side.

-Common combos: Perfect Competition + long-run adjustment, Monopoly + DWL + regulation, Monopolistic Competition short-run → long-run.
+Common combos: Perfect Competition (SR profit โ LR zero), Monopoly + DWL + government regulation, Monopolistic Competition (SR โ LR adjustment), Factor markets (competitive vs. monopsony).

 Short FRQs (~25% each)

-Common topics: Elasticity calculation + interpretation, Game theory dominant strategy, Externality with tax/subsidy correction.
+Common topics: Elasticity calculation + interpretation, game theory dominant strategy + Nash equilibrium, externality with tax/subsidy correction, comparative advantage table.

-#1 Reason Students Lose FRQ Points: They know the right answer but fail to label their graph.
-An AP reader cannot give you credit for a curve they can't identify.
-Even if your graph is drawn perfectly, if the curves are unlabeled, it's a zero.
+#1 Reason Students Lose Micro FRQ Points: They know the right answer but fail to label their graph.
+An AP reader cannot give credit for a curve they can't identify.
+Even if your monopoly graph is perfectly drawn, if MR, MC, ATC, and D aren't labeled, it's a zero.
 Label.
 Every.
 Curve.

 4. Score Estimator